 Did you know, that there are several information security policies in the UK that you should be aware of before embarking upon a security program for your organisation.

-While setting up a security program, companies designate an employee and entrust him with cyber-security responsibilities.
-That particular employee instigates the process and creates a plan to manage a company’s risk through security technologies, audits, and registered policies and procedures.
+“While setting up a security program, companies designate an employee and entrust him/her with cybersecurity responsibilities.
+That particular employee instigates the process and creates a plan to manage a company’s risk through cybersecurity experts and solutions, audits, and appropriate policies and procedures.”

 This policy stipulates that an employee using organisational IT assets must agree with all the constraints and practices to access the corporate network or the internet.

 For new employees, this is a standard onboarding policy.
 A company provides new employees with an AUP to read and sign before being granted a network ID.

 2) Access control policy

 The policy of access control outlines the available access to an organisation’s data and information systems to its employees.
 This policy covers different areas, such as access control standards and implementation guides.

 The rest of the items covered by this policy are standards for user access, network access controls, operating system software controls and the complexity of corporate passwords.

 Additional elements explained in the access control policy include methods for monitoring how corporate systems are accessed and utilised, the security of unattended workstations and lastly, the removal of an employee’s access after he leaves the organisation.

 The change management policy covers the formal process for making alterations to IT, software development and security services/operations.